 That's great news.

-Are they gonna tell the American oops?
+Are they going to tell the American, oops, sorry.

-All these networks breathlessly, hysterically, You know, every detail, you know, running to the running on the President Trump, Russia, collusion, Russia collusion.
+All these networks breathlessly, hysterically, you know, every detail, you know, running to the, running on the President Trump, Russia, collusion, Russia, collusion.

 I literally, why isn't that breaking news all over the place?